Mte90/espanso-typofixer/readme.md

 ## How generate a Espanso package

 The [generator.py](https://github.com/Mte90/espanso-typofixer/blob/master/generator.py) script generate the `.yml` files for the various languages (for dependencies check the `requirements.txt` file).

+# Story

+Those packages were a porting [SyntaxAutoFix](https://github.com/Mte90/SyntaxAutoFix) in Python that is now 7 years old (in 2022).
+Just used by me and no one else, in the years got tons of words with various hacktoberfest and by daily gathering of typos in English and Italian.

+I preferred to migrate to [Espanso](https://espanso.org) for various reasons:

+* I don't have to maintain a project by code, just still gather typos
+* Python project require `sudo`
+* Python project use like 50mb of ram, espanso instead less
+* Opening to a wide more usage to gather more typos
+* Espanso has unit tests and better support
+* Espanso is multiplatform so also Windows and OSX
+* Espanso support any uppercase/lowercase letters or mixed

 ## TODO